 - Do not refrigerate the reconstituted oral solution; when chilled, the solution may thicken and be difficult to pour.
 The solution is stable for 2 weeks at room temperature.

-- Safely throw away clindamycin that is no longer needed or expired (out of date).
+- Throw away clindamycin that is no longer needed or expired (out of date).
+Follow FDA guidelines on how to safely dispose of unused medicine.

 - Keep clindamycin and all medicines out of reach of children.